Infratab/dataviz/README.md

 {{Insert an image of a donut with 80 hours as the text inside}}

-**Please Note** that, if an empty string is passed, then text inside donut will be displayed as one single line, just displaying the value - which is centered.
+**Please note** that, if an empty string is passed, then text inside donut will be displayed as one single line, just displaying the value - which is centered.

 ```drawDonut({units: _""_})```